Weeping Angel: Did the CIA really hack into TVs?

 - They couldn't yet eavesdrop in real time, or take screenshots of what a user was looking at on the TV, but they were planning both of those features.

-In 2015, Samsung caught flak when it was revealed that some of their Smart TVs were listening to your conversations.
+In 2015, Samsung caught flak when it was revealed that some of their Smart TVs listened to your conversations.
 Back then, we described a way to turn that feature off.

 What we don't know